MikeyCarter/ItemSorter/README.txt

  - The inside should be completely navigable in adventure/survival mode.
 You might get lost though.
  - There is signs on each block/area explaining what it's doing.
+ - Try to use it for raw items!
+If you try to have a spot for every item in minecraft the system will be huge.
+Try to stick to rare, or raw items.
+   If you need sticks, you can always request the wood and make it.
  - There's a set of chests lining the back wall (File BL) for the items not covered by the sorting system.
 You could redirect it as the final hopper is right at the bedrock wall.